Wonders of Egypt: What’s Actually Worth Seeing

 5. The Karnak Temple

-The Karnak temple complex at Luxor developed over more than 1,000 years, principally between the Twelfth and Twentieth Dynasties, and stands as one of the remarkable wonders of Egypt.
-At its peak, it was the largest and most important religious complex in ancient Egypt.
-The Giza Pyramids are the most popular tourist destination in Egypt, followed by this one.
-El-Karnak, a nearby village, is the inspiration behind the area's name.
+The Karnak temple complex at Luxor evolved over a period of over 1000 years with the main period being the Twelfth and the twenties dynasty and is one of the wonderful wonders of Egypt.
+It was the greatest and the most significant religious complex in ancient Egypt.
+The Giza Pyramids are the most preferred tourist attraction site in Egypt in relation to this one.
+The name of the area has been given after El-Karnak, a neighboring village.

 The Karnak temple complex at Luxor